Reform Party of the United States of America: 1997

 By October 1997, factional disputes began to emerge with the departure of a group that believed Perot had rigged the 1996 party primary to defeat Lamm.
 These individuals eventually established the "American Reform Party" (ARP).
-The ARP is actually a minor political action committee.
 Then chairman, Roy Downing, said the split came about when it was "...discovered [that the Reform Party] was a top-down party instead of a bottom-up organization."
 Although members of the group attempted to persuade former Colorado Governor Dick Lamm – Perot's chief rival for the nomination – to run for president as an Independent, he declined, pointing out that he had promised before running that he would not challenge the party's decision.
 During this time, Perot himself chose to concentrate on lobbying efforts through United We Stand America.

 American Reform Party

-When the ARP was founded, Jackie Salit noted in the Christian Science Monitor: "At its founding meeting in Kansas City in 1997, the 40 black delegates in the room, led by the country’s foremost African-American independent – Lenora Fulani – represented the first time in US history that African-Americans were present at the founding of a major national political party."
+When the ARP was founded, Jackie Salit noted in the Christian Science Monitor: "At its founding meeting in Kansas City in 1997, the 40 black delegates in the room, led by the country's foremost African-American independent – Lenora Fulani – represented the first time in US history that African-Americans were present at the founding of a major national political party."

 The ARP has yet to organize in more than a few states.
 In the 2000, 2004, and 2008 elections, the American Reform Party supported Ralph Nader for president.
 The ARP is not a political party in the conventional sense.
 It does not have ballot access in any state, and it does not run candidates.
 It supports third-party candidates and independents who support the primary principles of the Party's platform.

 About 2010–2011, the party shifted from a relatively centrist platform to a Tea Party-style fiscal conservative one.
 In the 2012 presidential election, the ARP endorsed Republican Party nominee Mitt Romney against incumbent president Barack Obama.
 In the 2016 presidential election, the Party endorsed the Republican candidate Donald Trump.